manoa-music/manoa-music.github.io/index.md

 ### User Home page

 The User Home page shows a list of profiles that a user can search through.
-They can either search by name by using the search bar or user the filter options to limit by instruments, goals, capabilities, and interests/genres of music.
+They can either search by name by using the search bar or use the filter options to limit profiles shown by instruments, goals, capabilities, and interests/genres of music.

 ![UserHome](/images/UserHomeM1.PNG)